Back to blog

 3. Validate Remote UX, Focus States, And Back Behavior

 Remote-control UX is the quiet killer of smart TV retention.
 Every screen needs visible focus states, predictable directional movement, sane back behavior, and minimal text input.
-Testers should be able to navigate without a mouse, keyboard, touchscreen, or developer shortcuts.
+Testers should be able to navigate without a mouse, keyboard, touchscreen, or developer shortcut.
 If focus disappears or jumps unpredictably, the app is not ready.

 Remote UX CheckRelease Question